vlandham/captain_z/out/captain_z.md

 In the dim light, Captain Z could see what looked to be an entire fleet of ships filling the harbor.
 Many of them looked to be flying the black flag of the Jolly Roger.
 Pirates had invaded the port.

-Most were floating out in the open waters, in a loose formation.
+Most were floating out in the harbor, in a loose formation.
 A few were docking near the center of town.
 From where she stood, high up on the hill, Captain Z could barely make out pirate crews coming off these docked ships.
-They were coming into the city and moving between the docked boats on the piers.
+They were coming into the city and moving between the other boats on the piers.

 Amazingly, the town guard and its fleet where nowhere to be seen. _Something bad must have happened,_ she thought. _The guards would not simply sleep through such an invasion._

 She thought back to the market chase and Walter's warning about the guards. _Perhaps the guards aren't guarding these people anymore,_ she considered.

 Captain Z could just make out Wind Drinker in the dark.
-It sat where she had docked, on the far end of of the harbor.
+It sat where she had docked it, on the far end of of the harbor.
 From what she could see, none of the pirates had tied up over there.
 At least, not yet.

 She couldn't see Muddle, but guessed she was still on the ship.